Large deviations for invariant measure of stochastic Allen-Cahn equation with inhomogeneous boundary conditions and multiplicative noise: Introduction

-Note that in the case when the noise is space-time white noise, the invariant measure $\mu$ has an exponential density with respect to the Brownian bridge measure \cite{reznikoff2005invariant}.
+Note that in the case where the noise is space-time white noise, the invariant measure $\mu$ has an exponential density with respect to the Brownian bridge measure \cite{reznikoff2005invariant}.
 By the exponential tilting argument, as an alternative version of the Varadhan Lemma, the LDP for the invariant measure will follow immediately (see Theorem III.17 of \cite{hollander2000large}).
-In the case that $L(\epsilon)$ depends on $\epsilon$ and goes to infinity as $\epsilon \rightarrow0$, the limiting behaviour of the invariant measure $\mu_\epsilon $ relies on how fast $L(\epsilon)$ diverges.
+In the case where $L(\epsilon)$ depends on $\epsilon$ and goes to infinity as $\epsilon \rightarrow0$, the limiting behaviour of the invariant measure $\mu_\epsilon $ depends on the rate at which $L(\epsilon)$ diverges.
 Such problems are considered by Weber \cite{weber2010sharp}, Otto-Weber-Westdickenburg \cite{otto2014invariant}, Bertini-Stella-Butt{\`a} \cite{bertini2008dobrushin}, and Bertini-Butt{\`a}-Ges{\`u} \cite{bertini2025asymptotics}.
-For all the works mentioned above, the noise must be space-time white noise.
-In the case of the multiplicative noise we consider in this paper, the density and tilted LDP argument break down.
-As far as we know, this is the first paper to consider the LDP for the invariant measure of semilinear parabolic equations with double well potential and multiplicative noise.
+For all the works mentioned above, the noise must be additive space-time white noise.
+In the case of the multiplicative noise we consider here, the density and tilted LDP arguments break down.
+To the best of our knowledge, this is the first invariant-measure LDP for the stochastic Allen–Cahn equation with inhomogeneous boundary conditions and unbounded multiplicative noise in a setting where the deterministic dynamics are not strongly dissipative.